buceleasebastian/Data_Streaming_tse/README.md

 ## Processing data
 In this second step, there are two main points to bear in mind:
 - Online statistics are computed
 - This statistics are updated everytime the CSV changes.
-In other words, this stats are constantly "listening" any change in the CSV.
+In other words, these stats are constantly "listening" any change in the CSV.

+Computing different statistics on the stock price can provide useful insights into the stock's historical performance, trends, and potential future movements.
 The online statistics to be computed are the following:
-- Mean
+- Mean: general sense of the stock's performance
-- RSI
+- The Relative Strength Index (RSI) is a momentum indicator that measures the magnitude of recent price changes to evaluate overbought or oversold conditions
-- Low and High Bollinger bands of the stock
+- Bollinger bands of the stock: technical analysis tool that uses a moving average and two standard deviations to create a range around the stock's price.
-- Exponential Moving Average of the stock
+- Exponential Moving Average of the stock: type of moving average that gives more weight to recent prices.

 ```
 class Mean :